noelnamai/dgexp/README.md

 The **Dockerfile** used to generate the Docker container used in the workflow is available here: [Dockerfile](https://github.com/noelnamai/dgexp/blob/master/docker/Dockerfile).

-Most of the tools used are standard of the shelf tools.
+Most of the tools used are standard off the shelf tools.
 However, **DESeq2** has been wrapped into an Rscript available here: [dgexp.R](https://github.com/noelnamai/dgexp/blob/master/docker/dgexp.R).

 [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) can be used on any *POSIX* compatible system (Linux, OS X, etc).
 It requires **Bash 3.2** (or later) and **Java 8** (or later, up to 11) to be installed.
 It is important to run the workflow on a **Linux** based system with atleast **8 CPUs** and **30 GB of RAM**.
 This workflow was run and tested on an **m4.2xlarge Amazon Instance**.